Overview of Goods and Services Tax (GST) in Malaysia

 If the recipient is not a taxable person, he is still required to account the GST as output tax and declare the tax in a prescribed form (Form GST-04).
 The tax has to be paid not later than the last day of the subsequent month from the month in which the payment of supply is made.

-The time of supply of imported services shall be treated to have been made at the following dates whichever is the earlier:
+Effective on 1 January 2017, the time of supply of imported services shall be treated to have been made at the following dates whichever is the earlier:

 (a) the date when any payment is made by the recipient; or